-(in thousands) For the fiscal years ended September 30, 2008 and 2007 2008 2007 Balance at beginning of year Provision adjustments \$ 1,310 3,330 \$ 2007 1,074 236 Utilization of warranty accrual Balance at end of year \$ 4,640 \$ 1,310
+For the fiscal years ended September 30, 2008 and 2007

+2008 2007

+Balance at beginning of year \$ 1,310 \$ 1,074

+Provision adjustments 3,330 236

+Utilization of warranty accrual - -

+Balance at end of year \$ 4,640 \$ 1,310

 The majority of the increased product warranty accrual relates to the Photovoltaics reporting segment.
 Specifically as of September 30, 2008, the Company had accrued \$0.8 million related to estimated contract losses on certain CPV system-related orders.
 The Company had noted potential failures related to materials used in the manufacturing process which could experience failures in the field.
 The remaining portion of the increase primarily related to product issues within our terrestrial line.
 These issues mainly were in relation to epoxy failures which have been corrected by moving to a solder process.